How to Clean an Oil Painting without Damaging It

 Why Should You Clean Oil Paintings?

 If you haven't figured it out, cleaning an oil painting can prevent it from looking dull, faded, or aged.
 As time passes, dirt and unwanted layers build up your oil painting.
-If this isn’t cleaned up immediately, the dirty layer may build up, which can be a larger problem in the future.
+If this isn’t cleaned up immediately, the dirty layer may build up, which can be a larger problem in the future, especially for antique oil paintings.

 It May Lead to Discoloration and Aging

-Though professionals should do this job, you can clean an oil painting on your own.
+Though professional oil painting cleaners should do this job, you can clean an oil painting on your own.
 However, you need to make sure you have the patience to do it.
 Otherwise, you are risking the quality of the painting, and you are just wasting your time.
-But once you have done it, the oil painting will keep its vibrant colors, just like how the artist did it in the beginning.
+But once you have done it, the oil painting will keep its vibrant colors, just like how the artist did it in the beginning, preserving the vibrancy in oil paintings.

 Dust is Stubborn